You Want to Start an Online Business But Have No Ideas? Here’s the Solution

 - Content / affiliate: A creator or “influencer” earns commission promoting other brands’ products and services through their online content (Impact, TikTok Creator Fund, etc.).

 Some business models require more time.
 Others require more consistency.
 Some scale faster than others.
-At the risk of sounding like I’m over-plugging, our workbook really can help you compare these ideas realistically instead of chasing trends blindly.

 4. Start Small and Test Fast